centreon/centreon-plugins/.github/ISSUE_TEMPLATE/1-bug-report.md

 ## Expected result

-*What you were expecting to have as a result (output, exit return).*
+*What you were expecting to have as a result (output, exit return)?*

 ## Actual result